1964 San Diego Chargers season: Week 13: vs. New York Jets

 San Diego thrashed the Jets on the day they clinched their fourth AFL West title.
 The Chargers took the opening kickoff and put together a 14-play, 77-yard drive that ended with Norton scoring on a quick out pattern.
 George Gross recovered Dick Wood's fumble on the next possession, and Lincoln took a screen pass 37 yards before eventually adding a field goal.
 The Chargers went 85 yards on 9 plays on their next drive, with MacKinnon's 37-yard catch taking them to the goal line, from where Lowe scored.
 A pair of Hadl interceptions briefly stalled the Chargers' momentum.
-The first of these led to a Jet field goal, but the second did no damage, as Allen made an interception of his own, returning the ball 33 yards to the New York 35.
+The first of these led to a Jet field goal, but the second did no damage, as Allen made an interception of his own, returning the ball 33 yards to the New York 35-yard line.
 That led to Lincoln's touchdown catch 14 seconds before halftime.
 In a processional second half, Faison made a leaping interception at the line of scrimmage before scoring on a 42-yard return, and Alworth got behind the defense on a play action pass for an easy 82-yard touchdown reception.

 Alworth caught 3 passes for 101 yards and a touchdown.
 Lowe rushed 18 times for a season-high 96 yards and a touchdown.
 Duncan ran a kickoff back 91 yards (leading to a missed field goal) and made his first career interception.
 The Chargers enjoyed a 466–113 advantage in total offensive yardage.

 Week 14: vs. Kansas City Chiefs

 The Chargers declared this to be "Tobin Rote Day", as the veteran quarterback was playing in San Diego for the last time.
-Rote was honoured in a halftime ceremony, and started for the first time since Week 5.
+Rote was honored in a halftime ceremony, and started for the first time since week 5.
 The game itself did not go to plan, as Kansas City forced six turnovers en route to a blowout win.

-On the game's opening possession, San Diego tried a fake punt after reaching 4th and 4 from the Chief 46, but Hadl's pass was intercepted.
+On the game's opening possession, San Diego tried a fake punt after reaching 4th and 4 from the Chiefs 46-yard line, but Hadl's pass was intercepted.
 Len Dawson threw the first of his four touchdown passes on the next play (they all went to Frank Jackson), and Kansas City were off and running - it was 25–0 before the Chargers crossed midfield again.
 When Hadl found Alworth for a short touchdown early in the 3rd quarter, the Chiefs went 65 yards the other way for another Dawson TD pass to shut down the potential comeback.

+Duncan lost three fumbles on kick returns, leading to 17 points..
 The 43-point margin of defeat would remain the Chargers' worst until a 45-0 defeat to the Patriots 56 years later.